Turkey's first nuclear plant delayed, 'not ready before 2022'

-Dependant on imports for almost all of its energy, Turkey has embarked on an ambitious nuclear programme, commissioning Russia’s State Atomic Energy Corporation (Rosatom) in 2013 to build four 1,200 megawatt (MW) reactors.
+Dependant on imports for almost all of its energy, Turkey has embarked on an ambitious nuclear program, commissioning Russia’s State Atomic Energy Corporation (Rosatom) in 2013 to build four 1,200 megawatt (MW) reactors.

 With energy import costs at about $50 billion annually and demand forecast as the fastest growing in Europe, Ankara wants at least 5 percent of its electricity generation to come from nuclear energy in under a decade, cutting dependency on natural gas largely bought from Russia.